Gabriela Fundora

-Gabriela Diana Fundora (born March 29, 2002) is an American professional boxer, who has held the undisputed flyweight title since November 2024, having held the IBF title since October 2023 and the WBA, WBC and WBO titles since November 2024.
-At 22 years old, she became the youngest ever undisputed boxing world champion across divisions and gender in the four belt era.
+Gabriela Diana Fundora (born March 29, 2002) is an American professional boxer and the undisputed flyweight champion, having unified the World Boxing Association (WBA), World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO) titles, as well as The Ring magazine title, in November 2024.
+At 22 years old, she became the youngest ever undisputed boxing world champion across divisions and gender in the four-belt era.

+As of January 2026, Fundora is the #1 ranked female pound-for-pound boxer in the world by BoxRec.
 She and her brother Sebastian are the first brother-sister duo to become world champions in boxing history.